 Even if you are planning Okinawa without a car, renting a car for just one day can still be worth considering.
 This is not necessary for every trip, but it can make sense if your main goal is to explore northern Okinawa at your own pace.

-A one-day rental is most useful if you want to stop at multiple beaches, cafes, viewpoints, and small towns without following a fixed bus-tour schedule.
+A one-day rental is most useful if you want to stop at multiple beaches, cafes, viewpoints, and small towns without following a fixed tour schedule.
 It is less useful if you are nervous about driving, do not have an international driving permit, or only want to visit Churaumi Aquarium and a few famous stops.

 | Choose No Car | Consider Renting for One Day |